 Is there a legitimate way to find natural relief for chronic conditions such as fibromyalgia and chronic fatigue syndrome?
 One area that is seeing some positive results is upper cervical chiropractic care.
 Let’s take a closer look at this gentle option.

 This subspecialty of chiropractic deals specifically with the C1 and C2 vertebrae positioned at the base of the skull.
 These bones protect the area where the brainstem meets the spinal cord.
-They are also important in that facilitation of blood to the brain via the vertebral arteries.
-A misalignment can affect blood flow and brainstem function.
-As a result, problems may occur with pain processing, the body’s response to pain, and headaches or vertigo may also occur.
+They are also important in the facilitation of blood to the brain via the vertebral arteries.
+Misalignment can affect blood flow and brainstem function.
+As a result, problems may occur with pain processing, and fibromyalgia may also occur.